open-telemetry/opentelemetry-configuration/schema-docs.md

       }
     },
     "views": {
-      "type": "array",
+      "description": "Configure views.\n Each view has a selector which determines the instrument(s) it applies to, and a configuration for the resulting stream(s).", "type": "array",
       "items": {
         "$ref": "#/$defs/View"
       }
     },
     "exemplar_filter": {
-      "$ref": "#/$defs/ExemplarFilter"
+      "description": "Configure the exemplar filter.\n Values include: trace_based, always_on, always_off.
+For behavior of values see https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/configuration/sdk-environment-variables.md#metrics-sdk-configuration.\n If omitted or null, trace_based is used.", "$ref": "#/$defs/ExemplarFilter"
     },
     "meter_configurator/development": {
+      "description": "Configure meters.",
       "$ref": "#/$defs/ExperimentalMeterConfigurator"
     }
   },